Kenxsproject/assignment-2--system-programming--cs-455--spring-2025/README.md

 ## ❖・Due・❖

-Thursday, 3 April 2025, at 10:00 PM. **`NO` late assignments will be accepted, unless you can provide documentation of an emergency.**
+Tuesday, 8 April 2025, at 10:00 PM. **`NO` late assignments will be accepted, unless you can provide documentation of an emergency.**

 ---